POLS 1113 American Federal Government

 POLS 3053 International Relations

-This course introduces students to the dynamics of relationships among nation-states.
+This course introduces students to the dynamics of relationship among nation-states.
 An important element of this course is the introduction of world views including realism, idealism, and the various behaviorist models that have emerged in the last 30 years.

 POLS 3063 Constitutional Law